eekkaiia/lakhesis/README.md

 Lakhesis
 ========

-Klotho spins the thread of life, Lakhesis measures it, Atropos cuts it short.
-[Moirai][1]
+Klotho spins the thread of life, Lakhesis measures it, Atropos cuts it short. [the Moirai][1]

 ![Lakhesis single sandpile](/images/Lakhesis_0949847.png)